Skip to content

 • Pink grapefruit

-Focus on tomatoes
+Focus on the tomato

 Good fats for supple skin

-Put them on your menu:
+To put on your menu:

 • Oily fish (sardines, mackerel, salmon)